Gambling and online casinos in Qatar

 3. Media and Advertising Act (2006) - prohibits the promotion of any form of gambling.

-Sanctions:In addition to criminal sanctions, Muslims can be subjected to religious punishments (taazir),
+Sanctions:In addition to criminal sanctions, Muslims may be subject to religious punishments (taazir), including public condemnation and exclusion from public office.

 Real situation